kjhealy/kieranhealy.hugo/content/blog/dr-drang-and-the-electoral-college/index.markdown

 |    54    |             CA             | 11.63%| 10.04%|

 In fact, he wrote two versions of the the post.
-The first one used Python's `Pandas` library to do the aggregation but the code Dr Drang wrote was still based around a nested loop:
+The first one used Python's `Pandas` library to get the data in shape, but the code Dr Drang wrote was still based around a nested loop:

 {{< code python >}}
 # Print out the summary table